-I’ve been a working mother and a stay-at-home mother, and in both scenarios wondered how to be an individual.
+I was a working mother years ago and then a stay-at-home mother for many years, and in both scenarios wondered how to be an individual.
 Seems that many wives and mothers struggle with wanting unique identities but know their identities lie wrapped up in the lives of their families.

-Some days, as hard as I try, my spirit is anything but gentle and quiet.
-Instead, feelings of frustration and being overlooked consume my thoughts.
-My family finds a moody and downright grumpy atmosphere, and home becomes the least helpful place for them to relax and escape from outside pressures.
+Some days, as hard as I tried, my spirit was anything but gentle and quiet.
+Instead, feelings of frustration and being overlooked consumed my thoughts.
+My family found a moody and downright grumpy atmosphere, and home became the least helpful place for them to relax and escape from outside pressures.

-A deeper look at 1 Peter 3:4 reveals two qualities that must also exist in order for a “gentle and quiet spirit” to have staying power, to be more than just an occasional good day when I don’t constantly react and snap and scowl.
+A deeper look at 1 Peter 3:4 reveals two qualities that must also exist in order for a “gentle and quiet spirit” to have staying power and to be more than just an occasional good day.

 - Hidden.
 Hiding something takes effort while reacting happens all too easily.
 Take the time to hide a “gentle and quiet spirit” deep within by developing a Discipline of Silence and by constantly returning to the Lord where “quietness and confidence” brings strength (Isaiah 30:15).

 - Imperishable.
 Creating that which lasts also takes effort, while the perishable remains instantly available.
-While the physical has some value (1 Timothy 4:8), focus on increasing the fruits of the spirit grows the imperishable nature of that “gentle and quiet spirit” and provides a safe atmosphere of mercy and grace.
+Focus on increasing the fruits of the spirit grows the imperishable nature of that “gentle and quiet spirit” and provides a safe atmosphere of mercy and grace.

 A life changing toward gentleness speaks loudly to growing kids who need stability and consistency as life screams at them to compete and stretch and grow.
 An atmosphere of quiet strength gives a stressed-out spouse space to live without expectations of productivity and attention.

 A quiet and consistent faith not only provides a family with a safe atmosphere for processing life, but it also shows Christ in a way they probably can’t see while out in the world.
-And that, truly, is a sight precious to God.
+That, truly, is a sight precious to God.